Understanding Food Intolerance and Sensitivities Plus Easy Substitutes

 Easy substitutes for eggs

-If you’re looking for something to replace the binding attributes in eggs for baking you can opt to use applesauce, mashed bananas (this will leave a slight taste of banana, so if you don’t like banana this might not be for you) or ground flaxseed mixed with water (1 part flaxseed 3 parts water).
+If you’re looking for baking substitutes to replace the binding attributes in eggs, you can either opt for applesauce, mashed bananas (this will leave a slight taste of banana, so if you don’t like banana this might not be for you) or ground flaxseed mixed with water (1 part flaxseed 3 parts water).
 If you love eggs with your brekkie, you can try silken tofu as a scrambled egg alternative.

 Soy is also a tough cookie to crack because so many unexpected processed products contain soy and many variations of soy exist from soybeans, edamame beans (which are early harvested soybeans) to soy sauces, miso, soy milk and popular meat alternatives like tofu and tempeh.